andyvand/sy201/README.md

 - Reminders<p>

-	We're back in MI294 for our Lab tomorrow (08/28).<p>
+	We're back in NI227 for our class tomorrow (08/29).<p>

 - Readings<p>

-	None.
+	By Friday, 31 Aug, Read *Liang*, sections 5.1 through 5.3 (Loops)

 - Assignments<p>

-	By 2359 on Tue 28 Aug, submit Programming Assignment 01 (`pa01`) into the Submitted Work folder in tcourt, in accordance with your instructor's directions.
-The materials for Programming Assignment 01 are available in the `programming/pa01` directory.
+	By 2359 on Tue 11 Sep, submit Programming Assignment 02 (`pa02`) into the Submitted Work folder in tcourt, in accordance with your instructor's directions.
+The materials for Programming Assignment 02 are available in the `programming/pa02` directory.

 - Extra Activities<p>